 When it comes to serving:

-This recipe for Preserved Chillies in Oil will enable you to enjoy their spiciness all year.
-It is an easily prepared condiment which is a great addition to many dishes.
+This recipe for Preserved Chillies in Oil will enable you to enjoy their spiciness – it is an easily prepared condiment which is a great addition to many dishes.

 I place a bowl of these Preserved Chillies in Oil on the table for many meals.
 They are delicious served with pizza, pasta, salads, meat, poultry or vegetables.